DataDog/hiring-engineers/answers.md

 This is done in the yaml file: /etc/datadog-agent/conf.d/custom_my_metric.yaml

+``min_collection_interval: 45
+``

 * **Bonus Question** Can you change the collection interval without modifying the Python check file you created?

-Yes, change the YAML file instead of the python file as follows:
+Yes, change the YAML file instead of the python file as follows, for example, to change the collection interval to 50 seconds, do:

 ``min_collection_interval: 45
 ``